ali-anwar1/ali-anwar1/README.md

 On the frontend, I primarily work with NextJs, ReactJs, and ElectronJs, with prior experience in Vue.js (2.x).
 I have hands-on experience with both SQL (PostgreSQL, MySQL, MSSQL) and NoSQL (MongoDB, Redis) databases and have built APIs following GraphQL, REST, and SOAP standards.

-🧠 My Expertise
-- Full-stack development with Next.js, React, TypeScript, Node.js, Python (DRF, FastAPI), PHP (Laravel)
-- Database design and optimization with PostgreSQL, MongoDB, and RedisbitMQ
-- Message brokers: Apache Kafka and RabbitMQ
-- Web3: Vyper and Solidity Smart Contract development
-- Building enterprise-grade applications and scalable architectures
-- Business-to-business API integrations and workflow automation

 🚀 Currently, I'm
-- Advancing my skills in Generative AI and Prompt Engineering, experimenting with tools like Cursor
+- Advancing my skills in Generative AI and Prompt Engineering, experimenting with tools and IDEs
 - Deep diving into Web3 technologies such as Solidity and Wallet security